davidluque1/DRF-SIMPLE-CRUD/README.md

 Generate a key.
 Then go to templateProject/templateProject/settings.py and set the SECRET_KEY variable.

 `python manage.py createsuperuser`
+`python manage.py migrate --run-syncdb`
 `python manage.py runserver`

-The server should start, and you should be able to make any of the requests listed below:
+The server should start, and you should be able to make any of the requests listed in the Endpoints section below:

 <h1> Endpoints </h1>